 You know what's less repetitious, though?
 All the other new extras with different people.
 How about a 20+ minute on-camera interview with Linnea Quigley?
 Okay, it looks like it was shot with a cellphone before cellphone cameras were invented.
 But still, it's great to finally get her on disc with this film.
 And I love when they go back and track down the old locations now.
 This one's no Horror's Hallowed Ground, but it's still a treat.
 And finally - finally! - the infamous TV ads that cause all the uproar are here.
 In fact, we get the theatrical trailer, two TV spots, a radio ad and even a VHS trailer.
 Plus Scream's set comes in a slip cover, and I usually hate their comic book style revisionist artwork, but this is one of their best.
 But of course I prefer the reversible cover with the original art that we also get.
 Oh, and if you ordered the "deluxe" version directly from Scream's site, you didn't just get an 18"x24" poster (they roll them now!) but an 8" Billy figure - holy crap!
 I didn't spring for it, but that's pretty wild.

-I mean, not that the film's any good really.
+And since Part 2 comes in the Anchor Bay set, let's take a quick look at that, too; not that the film's any good really.
 An unbelievable bulk of the film - a good, solid half! - is just footage from Part 1.
 It basically goes through the entire first film again, using the exact same film, from beginning to end.
 The only difference is that this time, we keep cutting away every so often to Ricky, the younger brother of the killer in the first film, who's now grown up and recounting the tale to a psychiatrist.
 Finally, at the end, he gets out and goes on a killing rampage just like his big brother.
 And none of that new story is anywhere near the quality of the original.
 But at least it's a direct continuation of the story, unlike subsequent films, which wound up being pretty disconnected.
+And some of the crazy line deliveries ("garbage day!") have earned this one its own, distinct cult following, so there's that.

 Yes, this IS a screencap from Part 2.
 I told ya, a huge, huge chunk of it is just footage from Part 1. |